Listen to the audio version of this article.

-And one tip: Pick a soap made for swimmers and made to remove chlorine.
-Specialized anti-chlorine soaps remove residual chlorine that has stuck to your skin.
+Yes it does, but you need to use a soap made with special ingredients made to remove chlorine.
+These specialized anti-chlorine soaps remove residual chlorine that has stuck to your skin.

 The Big Problem Swimmers Have with Chlorine

 First, let’s examine the problem with chlorine.

 Have you tried showering multiple times after swimming, and still the chlorine sticks to you?
 Have you started sweating in the warm afternoon sun after swimming, and suddenly you smell the pool again?
 That smell is the residual chlorine that stuck to your hair and skin.

 After some time, the chlorine really does a number on you.
 It dries out your hair and skin.
 Your hair turns brittle, and in some cases, may turn your hair a greenish tint.
 That’s what people commonly call “swimmer’s hair“, or “chlorine hair”.
 After being exposed to chlorine, your skin may become dry and itchy–especially for people who have sensitive skin.

 Have you noticed that no matter how hard you try to wash it off, the chlorine just seems to stick to you?

 Swimmer’s Soap is Different

 Normal soaps remove grease and dirt (not chlorine).
 If you think about it, after swimming for only a few minutes, you are very clean.
 Chlorine is an extremely effective sterilizer.
 Swim around in it for a while, and I guarantee you’re about as clean as you can get.
 The one thing you need to get off after swimming is the pool water and the chlorine that has formed a tight bond with your hair and body.